pbnjeff89/labdrivers/docs/contributing.rst

 - Minimize the amount of 'internal state' maintained by the driver

 The only 'internal state' that an instance should keep are properties like an IP address or a GPIB resource name.
-Most classes use the property decorator, but they are used only to make a query and return the response directly to the user.
+Try to pass measured data directly to a user rather than keep it stored in a class instance.
+Most classes use a property decorator to pass data to a user, but they are used only to make a query and do not actually store anything.

 E.g. do this::